pulumi/terraform-provider-google-beta/website/docs/r/google_project.html.markdown

 Projects created with this resource must be associated with an Organization.
 See the [Organization documentation](https://cloud.google.com/resource-manager/docs/quickstarts) for more details.

-The service account used to run Terraform when creating a `google_project` resource must have `roles/resourcemanager.projectCreator`.
+The service account used to run this provider when creating a `google_project` resource must have `roles/resourcemanager.projectCreator`.
 See the [Access Control for Organizations Using IAM](https://cloud.google.com/resource-manager/docs/access-control-org) doc for more information.

-Note that prior to 0.8.5, `google_project` functioned like a data source, meaning any project referenced by it had to be created and managed outside Terraform.
-As of 0.8.5, `google_project` functions like any other Terraform resource, with Terraform creating and managing the project.
+Note that prior to 0.8.5, `google_project` functioned like a data source, meaning any project referenced by it had to be created and managed outside this provider.
+As of 0.8.5, `google_project` functions like any other resource, with this provider creating and managing the project.
 To replicate the old behavior, either:

 * Use the project ID directly in whatever is referencing the project, using the [google_project_iam_policy](/docs/providers/google/r/google_project_iam.html) to replace the old `policy_data` property.
 * Use the [import](/docs/import/usage.html) functionality
-  to import your pre-existing project into Terraform, where it can be referenced and used just like always, keeping in mind that Terraform will attempt to undo any changes made outside Terraform.
+  to import your pre-existing project into this provider, where it can be referenced and used just like always, keeping in mind that this provider will attempt to undo any changes made outside this provider.

-~> It's important to note that any project resources that were added to your Terraform config prior to 0.8.5 will continue to function as they always have, and will not be managed by Terraform.
+~> It's important to note that any project resources that were added to your config prior to 0.8.5 will continue to function as they always have, and will not be managed by this provider.
 Only newly added projects are affected.

 ## Example Usage